olly-mapps/techmodal-challenge/README.md

 ## Methodology

 We wish to implement two key ideas:

+### Forecasting Method
+- Our time series is event driven, so we first need to determine the daily order quantity and type
+- We will also analyse relationships to determine if there are any other useful predictors
+- Using this we can implement some time series forecasting method

+### Optimisation Method
-- An optimisation procedure, perhaps in the form of a LP/MIP.
+- An optimisation procedure to determine fleet allocation, perhaps in the form of a LP/MIP.
-- Some ML model to predict future sales.

 ## Questions for Mr Haulage
 - How often to do you replace your fleet?